Personal Injury Law in Provo, UT

 Steps in a Personal Injury Lawsuit in Provo, UT

 There are predictable steps to take after you decide to start a personal injury lawsuit in Utah.
-Additionally, there are hyper-specific procedures and timelines that make it necessary to have an attorney.
+Additionally, some hyper-specific procedures and timelines make it necessary to have an attorney.

 Proving Negligence

 The primary step is to establish the negligence of the party responsible for your injury.
 While this may seem straightforward, it is important to recognize that the court requires evidence.
-Prior to initiating a lawsuit, your legal team will gather details to support your assertions.
+Before initiating a lawsuit, your legal team will gather details to support your assertions.

 Proving negligence in Utah requires four key elements: duty, breach, causation, and damages.
 The party at fault must have owed a ‘duty of care’ to the injured party.
 Then, they must breach that obligation through actions or omissions.
 This action, or lack thereof, must have resulted in the injury.